 Day 3.
 Klaksvik, Northern Islands, Torshavn

-9:30 AM.
+12:30 PM.
 Explore the Northern Islands.
-As soon as we got out of the city center of Klaksvik, we saw some of the most beautiful views along the fjord looking out to the island of Kunoy.
-There are only two settlements on Kunoy: one on the west coast called Kunoy, and another on the southeast corner called Haraldssund.
-We drove to Haraldssund and turned back around to Borðoy so we could drive in the opposite direction to the island of Viðoy, the northernmost island in the Faroe Islands.
+With full stomachs, you’re ready to explore the northern islands, which has some of the most unique and breathtaking views we have ever seen.
+As soon as you leave the city center of Klaksvik, you’ll see some of the most beautiful views along the fjord looking out to the island of Kunoy.
+There are only two settlements on Kunoy: one on the west coast called Kunoy, which has 64 residents, and another on the southeastern coast called Haraldssund.
+Drive toward Haraldssund and loop back around to Borðoy so that you can make your way to Viðoy, the northernmost island in the Faroe Islands.

-We took a series of tunnels until we reached Hvannasundsvegur Road, the road that leads from Borðoy to Viðoy.
-After crossing into Viðoy, we came to a fork in the road.
-There’s a road to the left that runs north along the water straight to Viðareiði, the northernmost town in the Faroe Islands, and there’s a tunnel to the right that serves as a detour to the easternmost side of Viðoy and eventually loops back up to Viðareiði.
+Along the way, you’ll end up taking a series of tunnels until you get to Hvannasundsvegur Road, the road that leads from Borðoy to Viðoy.
+After crossing into Viðoy, you’ll arrive at a fork in the road.
+There’s a road to the left that runs north along the water straight to Viðareiði, the northernmost town in the Faroe Islands, and a tunnel to the right that serves as a detour to the easternmost side of Viðoy and eventually loops back up to Viðareiði.
 The road on the left offers more views of small waterfalls and plenty of sheep, whereas the road on the right offers breathtaking views of the islands of Svinoy and Fugloy across the water.
-Fugloy is the easternmost island in the Faroe Islands, and the name means “bird island,” which appropriately represents its many bird cliffs.
+Fugloy is the easternmost island in the Faroe Islands, and the name means “bird island,” which is fitting for an island with many bird cliffs.
 Both Svinoy and Fugloy can only be accessed via ferry when the weather is not too harsh.
-For more detailed directions from Klaksvik to the Northern Islands, read our post on the northern islands here.
+If you’re looking for more detailed directions from Klaksvik to the northern islands, check out this post on the northern islands.

 Day 4.
 Depart Faroe Islands

-9:00 AM.
-Arrive at the airport.
-We returned our rental car, which was as easy as parking the car in the parking lot and dropping the key off in a wooden box at the Hertz check in counter.
-It really goes to show how safe the islands are and how trusting everyone is of one another.
-It took us no more than five minutes to go from the front door of the airport to our departure gate, and our passports were never even checked.
-This is by far the smallest airport I’ve flown out of.
+If you rented your car through Hertz, returning it is as easy as parking the car in the parking lot and dropping the key off in a wooden box at the Hertz check in counter.
+It took us no more than five minutes to get to our departure gate from the entrance to the airport, and our passports were never even checked – a true testament to how safe the Faroe Islands are.

 Waterproof/windproof jacket.
-We experienced a lot of sporadic periods of rain while we were in the Faroe Islands.
-Even in the warmer, sunnier summer months, you will not regret having a light raincoat on you in case it starts to rain in the middle of your hike while you’re miles away from the closest shelter.
-I have the Bergans Lett Lady Jacket, which is currently out of stock on Amazon.
-However, North Face makes a similar jacket that is currently available on Amazon.
+Even in the warmer, sunnier summer months, you will not regret having a light raincoat in case it suddenly starts to rain in the middle of your hike while you’re miles away from the closest shelter.
+I love Patagonia’s Torrentshell Jacket, which is extremely lightweight and waterproof, yet breathable.

 Waterproof/windproof pants.
 The last thing you want is to get rained on during a hike and be stuck wearing wet pants the rest of the day.
-For cooler months, I would recommend the Igneo Pants from Outdoor Research, which are waterproof, windproof, and provide warmth in cooler temperatures.
-I also like that these pants have zippered vent pockets on the insides of the legs for more breathability in warmer weather.
+For cooler months, I would recommend these pants from REI, which are waterproof and windproof (and super warm).

 Hiking shoes.
 Having a pair of proper hiking shoes will not only make your hikes easier and more enjoyable, but it will also help prevent against common injuries you may receive by hiking through uneven terrains in shoes that do not provide adequate support or traction.
-My favorite hiking shoes are the Salomon Ellipse 2 Aero, which has a low profile and looks similar to a regular running shoe, but provides much more support and traction than my regular running shoes.
-For even more traction, check out the Salomon Quest Prime GTX, which has a slightly bulkier profile but provides even better traction than the Salomon Ellipse 2 Aero.
+By far my two favorite hiking boots are the Salomon Quest and the Scarpa Zodiac Plus.
+You can read more about them here.

 Water bottle.
-Having a water bottle in the Faroe Islands is both economical and convenient.
+Having a water bottle in the Faroe Islands is both economical and environmentally-friendly.
 The tap water in the Faroe Islands is safe to drink, and it is not difficult to find freshwater streams on your hikes where you can fill up your water bottle.
 You will save a lot of money by not having to buy water everywhere you go.
-My long time favorite is the Camelbak because it easily clips onto my backpack with a carabiner, and its drinking spout makes it easy for me to drink water on the go without spilling all over myself.
+I’m a big fan of Nalgenes.

 Camera.
 The Faroe Islands are filled with natural beauty, and you are going to want to have a camera to capture its beauty.
-I brought my Nikon DSLR with a wide angle lens, perfect for capturing landscape shots, but you may also wish to bring a GoPro for your hikes and in case of inclement weather.
+I used a Nikon DSLR with a wide angle lens for most of these photos.
+It might also be a good idea to bring a GoPro to use in case of inclement weather.

 Merino wool clothing.
 Merino wool clothing is perfect for traveling and hiking because it is quick drying, breathable, and reduces bad odors.
 It also does a great job with maintaining your body temperature when outside temperatures fluctuate drastically.
-I would recommend bringing a few merino wool shirts, but at a minimum, I would recommend bringing a couple of pairs of merino wool socks.
-SmartWool makes a great hiking sock that you can find on Amazon.
+I would recommend bringing a few merino wool shirts and a couple of pairs of merino wool socks.
+SmartWool makes some excellent hiking socks.

 Like it?
 Love it?
 Pin it!